Ain el Safssaf: Overview

+The townspeople celebrate Saint Elias Day by organizing a village dinner on the eve of July 20, bringing together the townspeople in the courtyard of Saint Elias Church.

 Etymology

+Ain El-Safsaf was named after the willow tree (in Arabic: Safsaf صفصاف) that grew near the spring of water there.

 Geography

-Ain el Safssaf is 31 km to the Capital (Beirut).
+Ain el Safssaf is 31 km to Beirut.
 Elevation is approx. 1050 m above sea level.

 Demographics

 As of 2004, Ain el Safssaf houses a population of 902.
 Electorate includes 1165 voters.